-Thanks to the new WeatherLink Live base station, setting up the AirLink isn’t too difficult, but maybe not as user-friendly as some other stations, like the Ambient Weather WS-5000.
+Thanks to the new WeatherLink Live base station, setting up the AirLink isn’t too tricky, but maybe not as user-friendly as some other stations, like the Ambient Weather WS-5000.
 But all you need to do is set the device up near a power outlet or USB hub, plug it in, and add the device through the app.

 Davis provides you with a cover that you should use if you decide to place the sensor outside.
 Inside, no cover is required, and it can either be placed flat on a shelf or desk using the supplied footpads or mounted vertically using the mounting bracket.

 We already have an indoor air quality monitor, so we mounted ours outdoors.
-To install our AirLink, we actually used outdoor-rated double-sided tape to mount it to our siding rather than drilling holes.
+To install our AirLink, we used outdoor-rated double-sided tape to mount it to our siding rather than drilling holes.
 The sensor is light enough to be mounted in this manner and hasn’t moved since we installed it about a year ago.

-Within a few minutes (or seconds), your data should begin to appear in your WeatherLink account.
+Within a few minutes (or seconds), your air quality data should begin to appear in your WeatherLink account.
 The process was completely painless for us.
 The AirLink connects to your WeatherLink Live base station, using your Wi-Fi network to send your data to the Davis cloud.

 Using the AirLink

-You can access your AirLink data either through the WeatherLink app or the WeatherLink website.
-You can select whatever air quality index is local to you, but it will default to the U.S. AQI system if you don’t.
+You can access your air quality data through the WeatherLink app or the WeatherLink website.
+You can select from several global air quality indices, but it will default to the U.S. air quality index (AQI) system if you don’t.
 The Nowcast AQI is the number most commonly reported, which is shown prominently in the app.

-We found the AirLink’s sensors to be extremely sensitive and accurate.
-Compared with local readings from professional air quality monitors, the measurements were believable.
-Our sensor was live and reporting over the July 4th weekend, and we caught the sudden changes in air quality on two separate nights as people set off fireworks.
+We found AirLink’s air quality sensor to be extremely sensitive and accurate.
+Compared with local readings from a professional air quality monitor nearby, the air quality readings were believable.
+Our sensor was live and reporting over the July 4th weekend, and we observed periods of poor air quality and air pollution on two separate nights as people set off fireworks.